We are working to urgently reduce our carbon emissions and have committed to becoming a carbon neutral organisation by 2025.

 Our Action Plan

-PLAN25 (PDF) is our action plan to help us become a carbon-neutral organisation.
+PLAN25 (PDF) is our action plan to help us become a net-zero organisation.

 We have also analysed our Scope 3 Carbon Emissions (PDF) – the emissions we contribute to indirectly in our supply chain – in order to radically reduce the carbon intensity of the College’s activities.

-Some of the key measures we will take include:
+Some of the key things we will do include:

-- We are upgrading our campus lighting to energy-efficient LED and will have 100% LED lighting on our campus by 2025
+- We will update our campus lighting to energy-efficient LED bulbs